GCOM7140/group-project/README.md

 ## Status Check Guidelines

-This memo should outline a promising path forward based on your initial exploration of the data.
+This memo should outline a promising path forward based on your initial exploration of secondary and primary data.
 Specifically, it should describe:

-1. Your idea for a month-long Instagram campaign.
+1. Your idea for a month-long set of Twitter content.
 2. The data (i.e., data sets, rows, and columns) that you plan to incorporate in your analyses.
 3. Analytical procedures that you believe are appropriate for developing